Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Virginia Department of Motor Vehicles and the Commissioner of the Revenue must be notified within 30 days.
 This is the legal responsibility of the citizen, not that of the motor vehicle dealer or new owner.
-You may notify the Commissioner of Revenue’s office by using our online web form.
+You may notify the Commissioner of Revenue’s office by completing our Personal Property Disposal Form.

 Virginia law requires you to register with the locality of your jurisdiction within 30 days of purchasing (or otherwise becoming the owner) of a vehicle.

 Under the Service Members Civil Relief Act, active-duty military personnel are subject to state and local taxation only in their home of record.
 If you maintain the City of Charlottesville as your legal residence and your vehicle is registered in Virginia you would be liable for personal property tax regardless of where you may be stationed or where your vehicle may be garaged or located during the tax year.
 If you and your spouse are in Charlottesville by virtue of military orders, you would not be liable for personal property tax.
 Any service member requesting an exemption from personal property tax will be required to submit a copy of their most recent leave and earnings statement.

 If you are a full-time student attending an institution of higher learning in Charlottesville, you would not be liable here if you are paying a personal property tax on the vehicle in your domicile.
 If you are a resident of Charlottesville attending college elsewhere, you are liable for personal property tax here.